apache/mesos/docs/multiple-disk.md

 specified), the Mesos agent will only make the root disk available to the cluster.

+**NOTE:** Once you specify any `Disk` resource manually (i.e., via the `--resources` flag), Mesos will stop auto-detecting the `Root` disk resource.
+Hence if you want to use the `Root` disk you will need to manually specify it using the format described below.

 ### `Root` disk

 A `Root` disk is the basic disk resource in Mesos.
 It usually maps to the